HCIML/hciml.github.io/_posts/2019-06-01-Bayesian_Model_Selection.md

 image: assets/images/9.jpg
 ---

-The goal of this short post is to discuss on Bayesian Model Selection as an effective theoretical tool of assessing relative performance  of a fixed number of models at hand.
+The goal of this short post is to discuss on Bayesian Model Selection being an effective theoretical tool of assessing relative performance  of a fixed number of models at hand.

 For a fixed set of models the model posterior probability of a model given some data is: